Micronutrients Aren’t Optional

 I’d also recommend analyzing boron levels in soybeans.
 Similar to corn, boron in soybeans plays a role in plant health and takes the carbohydrates produced via photosynthesis and moves them throughout the plant.
 Pairing boron with manganese in soybeans is a one-two punch for optimal micronutrient management.
 First, manganese increases photosynthesis efficiency and carbohydrate production, then boron ensures that those carbohydrates are remobilized within the plant.

 Use both physical and virtual tools to assess crop health and plant nutrition.
-In-season imagery and modeling applications, including the R7® Field Forecasting Tool, can help you visualize where there might be a nutrient deficiency in your fields.
-That can help you target your tissue-sampling strategy to get the best data to make in-season fertility decisions.
+In-season imagery and modeling applications, as well as past year yield maps, can help you visualize where there might be a nutrient deficiency in your fields.
+These advanced insights can help you target your tissue-sampling strategy to get the best data to make in-season fertility decisions.

 All photos are either the property of WinField United or used with permission.

-© 2021 WinField United.
+© 2022 WinField United.
 Important: Before use always read and follow label instructions.
-Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices, and weather conditions.
-Growers are encouraged to consider data from multiple locations, over multiple years, and be mindful of how such agronomic conditions could impact results.
-CornSorb®, MAX-IN®, R7®, Ultra ZMB® and WinField® are trademarks of WinField United.
+Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
+Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
+CornSorb, MAX-IN, R7, Ultra ZMB and WinField are trademarks of WinField United.
 All other trademarks are the property of their respective owners.

 Subscribe to the Advisor Newsletter

 Sign up for monthly agronomic insights and product information.